Roots For Ritchie Campaign: Grow With Us

 Next Steps:

-Site and Rink Phase: Planned for 2027 or later, contingent on additional funding.
+Site and Rink (Phase 2 Construction): Planned for 2028, contingent on additional provincial and municipal funding.

 Upcoming Features of the New Hall